SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-13-antivax-shame.md

 >
 > So, I’m taking a break for a week or two.

-So she's "taking a break" from the [thuggery](https://en.wikipedia.org/wiki/Thuggee), and I hope it's in a location that's a well-kept secret with good police protection.
-She deserves some safety.
+So she's "taking a break" from the [thuggery](https://en.wikipedia.org/wiki/Thuggee).
+I hope it's in a location that's a well-kept secret with good police protection.
+She deserves some safety at the _very_ least.

-The anti-vaxxers deserve shame, and criminal prosecution for some of them.
+The anti-vaxxers, on the other hand, deserve shame.
+And criminal prosecution for some of them.

 Part of me wants the anti-vaxxers to be taken out and shot.
-Though "shot" with a vaccine, because that's just poetic justice.
+Though "shot" with a vaccine, of course, because that's just poetic justice.

 ---